datacite/sashimi/README.md

 | 202         | Report has been ACCEPTED and its waiting for validation |
 | 404         | Report does not exists                                  |
 | 422         | Report or subreport has failed validation               |

+One can use the filter paramaters `?incorrect=true` (422s) and `?queued=true` (202s) to list all the reports with validation errors or queued for validation, respectvely.

 ### Metadata Validation